WebAssembly/spec/document/core/README.md

-# WebAssembly Specification
+# WebAssembly Core Specification

-This is (meant to become) the official WebAssembly "language" specification.
+This is the official WebAssembly "language" specification.

 It uses [Sphinx](http://www.sphinx-doc.org/).
 To install that:
 ```